Tsunami014/Blaze-Sudio/README.md

 Please join our Discord server here <small>(I need friends)</small>: [![Discord server link](https://badgen.net/discord/members/xr3phyEZtv?label=Discord&icon=discord)](https://discord.gg/xr3phyEZtv) for any information, queries, bugs, conversations, etc. that you may have!
 Alternatively (as said before), you can post bug reports/ideas in the [Github issues](https://github.com/Tsunami014/Blaze-Sudio/issues/new/choose).

-Just modifying whitespace or anything else that doesn't actually do anything won't be accepted (but if it's a spelling miss-steak or a broken link or something then you can tell me about it on [Discord](https://discord.com/invite/xr3phyEZtv).)
+Just modifying whitespace or anything else that doesn't actually do anything won't be accepted (but if it's a spelling miss-steak or a broken link or something then you can tell me about it on [Discord](https://discord.com/invite/xr3phyEZtv) and I can just fix it myself.)

 And if you want more version compatability, please *ask on Discord* as that requires changing the 'auto' build script, and I don't want to do that unless I have to (I feel bad enough taking 6 different computers up every time I want to build the collisions module).